elastic/rally/CONTRIBUTING.md

 Once your changes and tests are ready to submit for review:

-1. Test your changes

-    Run the test suite to make sure that nothing is broken: `python3 setup.py test`.

-2. Format your changes
+1. Format your changes

-    Also make sure that lint is passing by running `make lint`.
+    Make sure that lint is passing by running `make lint`.
 To format your code, run `make format`.

     Consider using editor integrations to do it automatically: you'll need to configure [black](https://black.readthedocs.io/en/stable/integrations/editors.html) and [isort](https://github.com/PyCQA/isort/wiki/isort-Plugins).

+2. Test your changes

+    Run the test suite to make sure that nothing is broken: `make test`.
+You can also run integration tests with `make it` (they're much slower, though).
+To run everything including lint, use `make check-all`.

 3. Sign the Contributor License Agreement